-What You Need – Other than your camera, there are a few accessories that will make portrait photography much easier.
+Other than your camera, there are a few accessories that will make portrait photography much easier.
 A sturdy tripod is essential, especially if the photographer wants to be part of the image.
 A mini tripod is also helpful placing the camera on a high surface to shoot down.
 Another important item is a wireless remote shutter release.
 Even with a tripod, there can be some camera movement when the shutter is depressed, which is eliminated when a remote release is used.
 Other accessories that make home portrait photography easier include a remote flash for when you need a little extra light that is not aimed at your subject’s face.
 A light meter is also very helpful to get accurate readings for both ambients and flash conditions.
 A long lens is quite flattering to facial features, and a focal length between 70mm and 200mm is a good size.

-Children and pets can become very wiggly when asked to stand still for a picture.
-Select fun poses that make them feel more at ease, and never ask them to say cheese.
+Children and pets can become very wiggly when asked to sit still for a picture.
+Select fun poses that make them feel more at ease.
 Here are some examples to get you started, but use your personal knowledge of the children to create some great poses.

 - Have children lie on the floor with their heads propped on their hands.
 Shoot from a low level at a slight angle.
 Just before pressing the shutter, tell them something funny.

 - Two children can sit on the floor back to back.
 Ask them to turn and look at you when you say “look,” and press the shutter at that moment.

 - A single child and a big teddy bear can be the basis of several poses, including hugging, snuggling, and pretending to sleep.